YasinAflatoon/HTML/notes/BasicTags.md

 ### Italic Tag

-You can also put an element in a `Italic` tags, just like this:
+You can also put an element in an `Italic` tag, just like this:

 ``` HTML
 <body>